tensorchord/envd-docs/docs/community/development.md

     - [📁 ssh/](https://github.com/tensorchord/envd/tree/main/pkg/ssh) contains a ssh client which is used to attach to the container when running `envd up`.
     - [📁 types/](https://github.com/tensorchord/envd/tree/main/pkg/types) defines some types used in [📁 pkg/envd](https://github.com/tensorchord/envd/tree/main/pkg/envd).

-## Documentation

-Besides this, the documentation source code lives in [github.com/tensorchord/envd-docs](https://github.com/tensorchord/envd-docs).

-## GitHub Issue Flow

-- Issues tagged as [`good first issue 💖`](https://github.com/tensorchord/envd/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+%E2%9D%A4%EF%B8%8F%22) are a good place to get started.
-- If you'd like to start working on an existing issue, comment on the issue that you plan to work on it so other contributors know it's being handled and can offer help.

 ## Development Process

 The steps below walk you through the setup process.
 If you have questions, you can ask on [discord](https://discord.gg/KqswhpVgdU) or post an issue that describes the place you are stuck, and we'll do our best to help.